arnesanches/selenium-analysis-mailer/README.md

 ### Requirements

+* Install Python 3.7 or higher.
+You can download the latest version at [https://www.python.org/downloads/](https://www.python.org/downloads/).

 * Ensure that the Excel file Vendas - Dez.xlsx is located in the same folder as the script.
 This file is essential for executing the code as it serves as the data source for the analysis.

 * Install the Google Chrome browser on your machine, as it is used by Selenium for automation.